AKC068/IFER-Template/README.md

 # IFER-Template
-    Task assigned as an intern at Kohli.
+    This task was assigned as an intern at Kohli.